xing-yang/enhancements/keps/sig-storage/20190530-pv-health-monitor.md

   // Indicate whether the volume exists bool exists = 1;

-  // Indicate the usage of the volume string usage = 2;
+  // Indicate whether the volume is attached bool is_attached = 2;

+  // Indicate how much free space is available on the volume int64 available_capacity = 3;

-// describe the volume health condition string health_condition = 3
+  // describe the volume health condition string health_condition = 4;
 }
 ```